virtual-kubelet/virtual-kubelet/providers/azure/README.md

     --subnet-prefix $CLUSTER_SUBNET_RANGE
     ```

-Create a subnet that will be delegated to just resources within ACI,note that this needs to be an empty subnet, but within the same VNet that you already created.
+Create a subnet that will be delegated to just resources within ACI, note that this needs to be an empty subnet, but within the same VNet that you already created.

 ```cli
 az network vnet subnet create \